Child pornography laws in Australia: Other cartoon depictions

 Also, in December 2008, a New South Wales Supreme Court judge, Justice Michael Adams, ruled to uphold a magistrate's decision that a pornographic cartoon parodying characters on The Simpsons (Bart and Lisa) was child pornography, because "[i]t follows that a fictional cartoon character, even one which departs from recognisable human forms in some significant respects, may nevertheless be the depiction of a person within the meaning of the Act."

-The appellant, Alan John McEwan, was fined $3000 Aus ($3,170 US).
+The appellant, Alan John McEwan, was fined $3000 AUD ($3,170 USD).
 Judge Adams explained the law was appropriate because cartoons could "fuel demand for material that does involve the abuse of children", also adding "A cartoon character might well constitute the depiction of such a person".
 A BBC reporter summarized the judge's decision: "he decided that the mere fact that they were not realistic representations of human beings did not mean that they could not be considered people".

 This case has attracted international attention, alongside attention to more local cases, with author Neil Gaiman commenting on it: "I suspect the Judge might have just inadvertently granted human rights to cartoon characters.
 I think it's nonsensical in every way that it could possibly be nonsensical."

 Cases concerning written work

 In March 2011, a Tasmanian man was convicted of possessing child pornography after police investigators discovered an electronic copy of a nineteenth-century written work, The Pearl by Anonymous on his computer.
 HarperCollins is the most recent publisher of The Pearl, which is available for purchase within Australia.
 However the conviction was overturned on appeal.

+In 2016, Nicolaas Bester was sentenced to four months in prison for social media posts in which he described his abuse of Grace Tame.

 In March 2025, Lauren Tesolin-Mastrosa, writing as Tori Woods, was arrested in Sydney, New South Wales after she published a novel about a romance between an 18-year-old girl and her father's friend; the man had been fantasizing about the girl since she was three years old.
 NSW Police released a statement saying, "The woman was charged with possessing child abuse material, disseminating child abuse material, and producing child abuse material" after a search warrant and seizure of copies of the book.